Conus buniatus

 Conus buniatus is a species of sea snail, a marine gastropod mollusk in the family Conidae, the cone snails, cone shells or cones.

 These snails are predatory and venomous.
-They are capable of "stinging" humans.
+They are capable of stinging humans.

+The status of Conus buniatus is unaccepted, its accepted name is Conus varius Linnaeus.

 Description

 When fully matured, the size of the shell attains 15 mm.

 Distribution

 This marine species is found off Southern Madagascar.